 ….use bold, clearly readable text (if using a text overlay).
 If your Pin image features a text overlay (which we highly recommend for blog articles), make sure it’s easily readable on desktop or mobile.
 That includes ensuring your font size is large enough, and your colors are high-contrast.

-2. Pin Titles: Start your Pin titles with the main keyword you’re targeting.
-This will help users find your content.
+Start your Pin titles with the main keyword or keyword phrase you’re targeting.
+As long as you keep your title natural-sounding, this will help users find your content.

 5. Create Multiple Pins for the Same Content